day8/re-com/README.md

 When browsing more generally, look in the `src` directory or this repo, you'll notice two sub-directories:

-  - re-com - the library itself, containing components
+  - re-com - the library itself - the components
-  - re-demo - the demo app, which uses the components
+  - re-demo - the demo app, which shows how to use the components

 ## Useful Commands